 It is stories that human beings need like the daily bread.
 Otfried Preußler

 It all began in 1980 when a small group of students realized their vision of creating an independent theatre.
-At first they moved as a travelling theatre from place to place, until they finally found their permanent home in the Nuremberg Cultural Centre for Children “Kachelbau”.
-We collaborate with various theatres in the region and work in co-operation with the State Theatre Nuremberg since 1997.
+At first they moved as a travelling theatre from place to place, until they finally found their permanent home in the Nuremberg Cultural Centre for Children Kachelbau.

 panoptikum festival: Every two years since February 2000 Nuremberg becomes a centre for discovering new theatre forms and ideas.
 Throughout the city, in regular theatres and sometimes in unusual venues, one can experience exciting, moving, humorous and comical performances.
-The programme team, comprising four people, travels regularly throughout Germany and Europe to watch theatre and dance pieces, in order to invite ten productions to be presented in Nuremberg to an audience made up of local citizens and theatre practitioners and producers from all over the world.
+We invite ten productions to be presented in Nuremberg to an audience made up of local citizens and theatre practitioners and producers from all over the world.
 A further ten productions from the regional children’s theatre scene (Nuremberg and Bavaria) are also presented as part of the festival.
-The next festival takes place in February 2020.
+The next festival takes place from February 8-13, 2022.

 Nuremberg culture-rucksack: on a yearly basis since 2009 a “cultural rucksack” is filled with theatre, dance, opera, concerts and museum visits, together with accompanying workshops for Primary 3 schoolchildren.
 With the help of numerous sponsors and charitable foundations around 1,500 children from 18 schools, who would otherwise have no contact with the arts, have gained direct experience of art and culture.